patelayush9876/Laundry_app/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Vendor Search Feature

+The app includes a search feature that allows customers to find laundry vendors based on their location or the services they offer.

+### How to Use:
+- Enter a location (e.g., "Hyderabad") or a service (e.g., "wash") in the search input field.
+- Click the "Search" button to filter the list of vendors.
+- The app will display a list of vendors that match the search criteria, showing their names, locations, and available services.

+### Sample Vendor Data:
+- Vendor A: Hyderabad - Services: wash, dry-cleaning
+- Vendor B: Bangalore - Services: wash & fold, ironing
+- Vendor C: Chennai - Services: wash, wash & ironing
+- Vendor D: Mumbai - Services: dry-cleaning, ironing
+- Vendor E: Delhi - Services: wash, wash & fold

 ## Get a fresh project